Mukomuko Regency: Tourism

 Attractions in Mukomuko Regency include: Abrasion Beach (But Lauik), Beautiful Lotus Lake, Wide Lake, Nimbung Lake, Manjunto Air Dam, Fort Anna (Benteng Anna), Air Rami Beach, Pandan Wangi Beach, the dam which was inaugurated by President Soeharto is located in Kec.V Koto and no less interesting is Turtle conservation, located in the village of Retak Ilir, Ipuh District.

-The local cultural heritage which includes the cultural splendor and history of the kingdom, can be explored for both domestic and foreign tourists to visit this city. to continue to be preserved for the sake of the continuity of the legacy of the past and history.
+The local cultural heritage, which includes the cultural splendor and history of the kingdom, can be explored by both domestic and foreign tourists visiting this Regency, and will continue to be preserved for the sake of the continuity of the legacy of the past and history.

-Administrative Districts
+Administrative districts

-Mukomuko Regency is divided into fifteen districts (kecamatan), listed below with their areas and their populations at the 2010 census and the 2020 census.
+Mukomuko Regency is divided into fifteen districts (kecamatan), listed below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 148 rural desa and 3 urban kelurahan - the latter all in Kota Mukomuko District), and its post codes.

+Note: (a) comprising 3 kelurahan (Bandar Ratu, Koto Jaya and Pasar Mukomuko) and 6 desa.